Request a free callback

 By the time the Thalidomide drug was pulled from the market in late 1961, more than 10,000 babies worldwide had been born with a range of disabilities with only around half surviving.
 Thalidomide babies often suffered missing or malformed limbs, shortening of arms and legs or damaged eyes, ears, genitals, heart, kidneys and digestive tract.

 Slater and Gordon’s Group Litigation action in the UK marks the latest in a long running global legal battle between Thalidomide victims and Grünenthal and Diageo (Distillers).

 Last year, a Spanish Court ordered Grünenthal to pay compensation to 22 Spaniards born with disabilities as a result of the drug.

 For a free consultation about claiming compensation for Thalidomide damage, call Slater and Gordon Lawyers on freephone 0800 916 9015 or contact us online.

 Our UK contact centre is open 24 hours 365 days a year.

-Slater & Gordon UK have more than 1,200 staff in 18 offices across London, Manchester, Liverpool, Birmingham, Sheffield, Milton Keynes, Bristol, Cambridge, Edinburgh, Cardiff, Halifax, Newcastle, Wakefield & meeting rooms in Bramhall, Cheshire.
+Slater & Gordon are a leading personal injury law firm with 1,450 staff and offices in London, Manchester, Liverpool, Birmingham, Sheffield, Milton Keynes, Bristol, Cambridge, Edinburgh, Cardiff, Halifax, Newcastle, Wakefield, Merseyside & meeting rooms in Bramhall, Cheshire.